Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 Soil health in particular has been severely hit by excessive use of such agrichemicals, and by the emphasis on industrial monocultures which would be impossible without them.
 Furthermore, it is the lack of diversity in crops and crop varieties which has contributed needlessly to the impoverished diets of the global poor.

-This brings us back to Golden Rice, which, deeply tied to the industrial resource-intensive monoculture model, may only excerbate the underlying problem of crop and diet diversity.
-I find it shameful that the scientists who signed the open letter have been duped into the West's collective obsession with hi-tech neoliberal solutions, and the agritech industry's fairytale of feeding the world through industrialised monocultures: there are plentiful farmer-oriented alternatives for combating vitamin A deficiency.
+This brings us back to Golden Rice, which, under corporate control and rooted in a resource-intensive (and insufficiently internalised) model, may only excerbate the underlying problem of crop and diet diversity.
+I find it shameful that the scientists who signed the open letter have been duped into the Western collective obsession with hi-tech neoliberal solutions, and the agritech industry's fairytale of feeding the world through industrialised monocultures: there are plentiful farmer-oriented alternatives for combating vitamin A deficiency.
 For instance, green vegetables and even other (established, non-patented) varieties of rice which would grow well in regions where VAD is acute contain abundant vitamin A.

 From both nutrition and economic perspectives, there's a lot to gain for subsitence farmers in diversifying their crops.
 Perhaps they need more access to information and training in sustainable farming practices (which may have been lost during industrialisation); perhaps they need better weather forecasts and access to markets; perhaps they need capital to invest in local infrastructure; but they almost certainly need secure land rights and decision-making power over what they grow and how.
+They need to be able to protect and nurture their soils.
 Indeed, many small-scale farmers in developed countries would benefit from similar innovations.
 But none of this is profitable for agribusiness, who send their missionaries to monopolise agricultural information in rural areas.

 In presenting GM technology as the only option, the Nobel laureates reinforce the story that agritech companies want us to hear.
 But it is neither the only option, nor even the best option.
 Unfortunately it is an easy option for us in the developed world, as we benefit from our institutions' predations far from home, while ignoring our responsibility for them.

 Now, there absolutely may come a day when GM crop science is advanced enough to deliver tangible benefits that outweigh the foreseeable costs.
 It may be that governmental or philanthropic labs begin once more to compete with commercial ones in development, productive capacity, informative reach, and distribution network.
 I cannot predict the state of biotechnology and global agriculture thirty years from now, and I don't rule GM out of our agricultural future.
 But there are pressing concerns about our agricultural *present* to which GM is not the answer, and in fact represents part of the problem.

-So for now and for ever, any decision to further relinquish our control and responsibility over our food systems must not be made lightly.
+So for now, and for ever more, any decision to further relinquish control over our food systems must not be made lightly.

 <!-- ====================================================================== -->